venkateshchary/plogs/README.md

 ```

 <b>NOTE</b>, in order to format Pretty Logs you must put the variable you want written inside `{}` - ie like so: `{filename}`, `{file_location}`, `{levels}`, etc.
+These values will be substituted for the variable they represent

 ### Log Tables